Winter storm hits Ottawa with 'significant snowfall' expected

 The Ottawa International Airport says some flights are being affected by the weather in Ottawa and at other airports across the country.

-As of 4 p.m., seven departures had been cancelled for Wednesday, with another four flights cancelled on Thursday.
+As of 7 p.m., eight departures had been cancelled for Wednesday, with another seven flights cancelled on Thursday.

 Snow ending Thursday afternoon